acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/snb_igpu.png)
 (for an "empty framebuffer" a different device-id is required, more in this [thread](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/))

-*Attention!* If you are using a motherboard with a  [7 series](https://ark.intel.com/products/series/98460/Intel-7-Series-Chipsets) chipset, it is necessary to fake the `device-id` `3A1C0000` for `IMEI`:
+*Attention!* If you are using a motherboard with a  [7 series](https://ark.intel.com/products/series/98460/Intel-7-Series-Chipsets) chipset, it is necessary to fake the `device-id` `3A1C0000` for `IMEI` and add ACPI table [SSDT-IMEI](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-IMEI.dsl)
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/snb_imei.png)